Site announcements

 This course introduces the students to the world and the course is designed to equip them with knowledge and skills needed to cope and maintain a healthy environment to work at.
 The course covers knowledge of workplace documents such as the Duty Statements and their purpose, the reciprocal nature, rights and responsibilities of employers and employees, and the importance of their cooperation in the workplace.
 It also covers the function, organisational structure, goals and goals and objectives of both public and private organisations.
 It covers principles and implementation of equal opportunity and anti-discriminations.
 It covers principles and implementation of equal opportunity and anti-discrimination as they apply to the workplace, and the ongoing changes that can occur in the workplace.

-The Working and Social Skills is a course that was developed with the
+The Working and Social Skills is a course that was developed with the intention of enriching students with the necessary working and social skills needed in the market.

 It will help enhance the working and social skills of students so that they could practice them in the various work places that they take up whether locally or internationally.